My favourite articles of 2025

 LLMs and Open Source #

-This article eloquently explains why Mozilla’s recent focus on AI is frustrating and against its mission.
+This article eloquently explains why Mozilla’s recent focus on LLMs is frustrating and against its mission.

-A great analogy for unwanted AI features appearing in everything.
+A great analogy for unwanted LLM features appearing in everything.

 Online Safety Act #